 19. Code Complete: A Practical Handbook of Software Construction, Second Edition

-“Code complete” is one of worldwide recognized handbooks for developers.
-It shows the most effective techniques and practices of development that are applicable regardless the specifications of programming language or framework.
+“Code Complete” is one of the worldwide recognized handbooks for developers.
+It shows the most effective techniques and practices of development that are applicable regardless of the specifications of the programming language or framework.

 20. The Mythical Man-Month: Essays on Software Engineering

 “The Mythical Man-Month” has been popular for more than 20 years.
-There’s not so many books that have appeared so influential in project management field as this one.
-It covers thoughts and advice on software engineering that are timeless.
+There are not so many books that have appeared so influential in the project management field as this one.
+It covers timeless thoughts and advice on software engineering.
 Some of the chapters were updated or added since the first published version.

 Bonus resources

-For those who always need something more and want to accompany learning from the best Node.js books with other sources of knowledge, I have a bonus.
+For those who always need something more and want to learn from the best Node.js books with other sources of knowledge, I have a bonus.
 Here are some tutorials and articles that may help you make your learning experience more diverse:

 1. The Complete Node.js Developer Course on Udemy

-This course covers fundamentals of Node.js gently guiding you through both theoretical and practical (you are going to make four projects during the course) sides.
+This course covers the fundamentals of Node.js, gently guiding you through both theoretical and practical (you are going to do four projects during the course) sides.
 Everything you need to know before delving into Express, Mongoose, and MongoDB.

 2. Server-side Development with NodeJS, Express, and MongoDB on Coursera